sissaschool/elementpath/doc/advanced.rst

     <xml.etree.ElementTree.ElementTree object at ...>

-In this case a document node is created at context initialization and the context item is not set:
+In this case a document node is created at context initialization and the context item is set to context root:

 .. doctest::

     >>> context = XPathContext(doc)
     >>> context.root
     DocumentNode(document=<xml.etree.ElementTree.ElementTree object at ...>)
-    >>> context.item is None
+    >>> context.item is context.root
     True
+    >>> context.document is context.root
+    True

-Providing a root element the document is not created and the context item is set to root element node:
+Providing a root element the document is not created and the context item is set to root element node.
+In this case the context document is a dummy document:

 .. doctest::